gzoom13/boba/README.md

 - Router - receives files, stores their copies locally and then routes to converter
 - Converter - converts the file into different format
-- Bulker - bulks multiple files into single one

 ## Test